 - be able to throw and catch a ball

-You can expect your child to be completely his own person in what he wants to do.
-But research tells us that, generally, boys are often drawn to activities where they can run fast or play confidently with a ball.
+Generally, boys are often drawn to activities where they can run fast or play confidently with a ball.
 Girls are more likely to enjoy swinging on bars, doing handstands or skipping.